 Installing Gendex on your machine requires three simple steps:

-- First, download and install the latest version of Java Runtime Environment.
+- Download and install the latest version of Java Runtime Environment.
 To

 check whether the installation is successful, issue the following command